MsPockets/ORK-client/README.md

 For this project I used Visual Studios Code, Google Fonts, html, CSS,  JavaScript, jQuery, Bootstrap, and Handlebars.

 **Moving Forward**
-Going forward I would like to implement an AI to play against as well as utilizing modals.
-I feel like that will make the app feel more professional and clear up some space as well as give the user clearer directions.
+Going forward I would like to add functionality to add attendances, parks, kingdoms, and principalities.
+All users will be able to upload a picture of themselves for all others to see.
+Styling is also something I would like to get to, but the stylng is less important for this use.